The rules below were approved by all clubs when they agreed to play in the NCYFL for this season.

 A cancellation will incur a points deduction for the offending team unless a case for mitigation to the charge is submitted in writing within the required time for not playing at the appointed time and date.

-For any team, a first cancellation will incur a one point deduction, a second will be a two point deduction and the third will be a three point deduction.
+For any team, a second cancellation will incur a one point deduction, a third will be a two point deduction and the fourth will be a three point deduction.
 Any further cancellations, by the same team, will be brought before the committee for them to decide any further sanctions.